blockchainapis/docs/docs/tutorial/pairs/get-swap-amount-in.md

 # Do an API call in order to get the amount out
 # highlight-start
-amount_outs = blockchain_apis.amount_out(
+amounts_in = blockchain_apis.amount_in(
     # The blockchain on which you want the exchange to take place
     blockchain="ethereum",
-    # The address of the token that we sell, here it is WETH address
+    # The address of the token that you sell, here it is WETH address
     tokenIn="0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2",
     # The address of the token that we buy, here it is USDC
     tokenOut="0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48",
-    # The amount of tokenIn that we sell.
+    # The amount of tokenOut that we are willing to get.
-    # Here we sell 1 WETH.
+    # Here we want to get 2000 USDC.
-    # We need to add 10**18 because WETH have 18 decimals.
+    # We need to add 10**6 because the USDC token has 6 decimals
-    amountIn=1 * 10**18
+    amountOut=2000 * 10**6,
+    # You can optionally specify an exchange id in order to get the rate
+    # on a specific exchange, for example if you want to use Uniswap:
+    # exchange="uniswapv2_ethereum"
+    # By default, if you don't specify an exchange, it will give you the amount
+    # out for every exchange available.
 )
 # highlight-end
 ```

-Here we call the <a href="/docs/python-sdk/blockchain-apis-sync/amount-out" target="_blank">amount_out</a> method of the Blockchain APIs instance.
+Here we call the <a href="/docs/python-sdk/blockchain-apis-sync/amount-in" target="_blank">amount_in</a> method of the Blockchain APIs instance.

 </TabItem>
 <TabItem value="async-python" label="Python-Async">